 Some programs in low-tax countries like Panama are viewed with suspicion.

 The point at issue is someone’s tax residence changes when they join a golden visa program and because they may hold two or more passports, this could frustrate inter-government financial reporting that aims to pinpoint offshore tax avoidance.

 The current OECD blacklist of dubious golden visa programs covers 15 countries, including the United Arab Emirates, Malta and Cyprus.

 Golden visas are aimed at encouraging global citizens to invest in their economies.

 Restrictions arising from civil unrest, terrorism and unstable political environments are why high-net-worth families from emerging economies are looking to pay significant sums to short-circuit residence and citizenship requirements.

 For expats seeking to find out more about golden visas, here are some answers to the most asked questions about the schemes.

-Golden visas are fast track routes to residency and citizenship offered by governments in return for significant investment in jobs, business and property by wealthy expats
+Golden visas are fast-track routes to residency and citizenship offered by governments in return for significant investment in jobs, business and property by wealthy expats.

 The application procedures vary between countries and are subject to change at short notice.
-The best way to find out about a specific golden visa is to talk to an embassy or consulate official for the country where you wish to move to
+The best way to find out about a specific golden visa is to talk to an embassy or consulate office for the country where you wish to move to

 According to the International Monetary Fund, most golden visa applicants come from China, while the statistics also suggest the programs are popular with wealthy Russians.